sdbs-uni-p/JSC_API/YET_ANOTHER_WITNESS_API_DOC.md

 ## Postman collection
 [Postman](https://www.postman.com/) is a platform for API Development, which - among other things - allows you to conveniently document and test an API.
 A Postman collection therefore is just a container for requests, documentation, scripts etc. related to an API which can be shared with others to give them access to everything defined within the collection.
 Thus, [importing a collection](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/#importing-data-into-postman) into Postman will give you an easy way to use, test and understand the API.
-You can download a [Postman collection](./YetAnotherWitnessAPI.postman_collection.json) for the YetAnotherWitness API with sample requests, detailed documentation to each endpoint and already written pre-request scripts to easily populate the request body.
+You can download a [Postman collection](./docs/YetAnotherWitnessAPI.postman_collection.json) for the YetAnotherWitness API with sample requests, detailed documentation to each endpoint and already written pre-request scripts to easily populate the request body.

 ### Pre-request scripts
 Postman can execute JavaScript before making a request.
 These so called "pre-request scripts" are here used to populate a Postman local variable called "body", which can be accessed within the request body using this syntax:
 ```
 {{body}}
 ```
+This variable is used by default within the tab "Body" for each request.

 More details on how to set and access local variables can be found [here](https://learning.postman.com/docs/sending-requests/variables/#accessing-variables).